Nezhinskiy/logger-tg/README.md

 `logger-tg` is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.

 ## Acknowledgments
-Thanks to the authors of `aio-pika`.
+Thanks to the authors of `aiohttp`.